modir/using-laminas-framework-book/version2/docs/bootstrap.md

 source code without changing its functionality.
 The minified Bootstrap file is called *bootstrap.min.css*.

-T> It is generally recommended to use the minified file, especially in T> production environment, because it reduces the page load time.
-However, T> if you plan to dig into Bootstrap code to understand how it works, you better T> use the usual (non-minified) file, or even download the original source files T> (not concatenated ones).
+> It is generally recommended to use the minified file, especially in
+> production environment, because it reduces the page load time.
+However,
+> if you plan to dig into Bootstrap code to understand how it works, you better
+> use the usual (non-minified) file, or even download the original source files
+> (not concatenated ones).

 Let's look in more details at the files stored inside the *APP_DIR/public* directory and its subdirectories (figure C.1).